Jaswant Singh: Minister of External Affairs

 After Atal Bihari Vajpayee becomes the Prime Minister of India for the second time in the year 1998, then Singh was appointed as the Minister of External Affairs and succeeded Atal Bihari Vajpayee himself for the position.
 He was at that time first Rajasthani to be a Minister of External Affairs of India at Union level in the Central Government.
 Singh has been one of the most trusted man of Vajpayee and was given task of making good international relation with other nations.
 He has been represented nation at international level in the times of Kargil War and India's nuclear test.
-He was the one who went to Kandahar after plane hijack.
+He was one of the Indian crisis management team who went to Kandahar after the IC 814 plane hijack.
 He remained Minister till 5 December 2002 after the removal of George Fernandes due to the Tehelka conspirancy.
-As the Minister of External Affairs he launched the first free-trade agreement (with Sri Lanka) in South Asia's history, initiated India's most daring diplomatic opening to Pakistan, revitalized relations with the US, and reoriented the Indian military, abandoning its Soviet-inspired doctrines and weaponry for close ties with the West.
+As the Minister of External Affairs he launched the first free-trade agreement (with Sri Lanka) in South Asia's history, initiated India's most daring diplomatic opening to Pakistan, revitalised relations with the US, and reoriented the Indian military, abandoning its Soviet-inspired doctrines and weaponry for close ties with the West.